 - Workloads.
 Workloads come in all shapes and sizes, some of which are better suited to the cloud than others.
 Are you running batch workloads that can run in the background or overnight over the public cloud?
 Or do you need high-performance, low-latency workloads that require all the computing power in your data center?
 The answer will help you set up and manage your hybrid cloud.

 - Compliance: If you’re in a regulated industry like healthcare or finance, your data will be need to be compliant with industry-specific regulations no matter where it is.
 What controls do you need in place to fit the requirements?
-Can your cloud service confidently fit your audit needs?
+Can your cloud service provider confidently fulfill your audit needs?

 - Security: Like compliance, just because you put your data in the cloud doesn’t automatically make it secure.
-What kinds of network protections will you take to keep your most valuable asset (link to value of data) secure?
+What kinds of network protections will you take to keep your most valuable asset secure?

 - Cloud transition time: If you’re moving from a private cloud to a mix of public and private, your staff will need time to adjust to the new setup and understand how it all works.
-If you’re changing from a legacy IT environment to hybrid cloud, they’ll need even more time.
-What tools do you have in place to help them get up to speed, quickly and accurately?
+If you’re changing from a legacy IT-based environment to a multi-cloud one, they’ll need even more time to catch up.
+What tools do you have in place to help your team get up to speed, quickly and accurately?

 Each of these questions requires serious time and consideration, and can ultimately become a challenge to your hybrid cloud transition if you decide to manage it yourself.
 However, a managed cloud provider can help you answer all of these questions and take care of #2-8 so that you can focus on developing the best strategy for your business.